 Tokyo Midtown Hibiya was born in March 2018 in a space with lush greenery adjacent to Hibiya Park, an oasis in the heart of Tokyo.
 With an abundant history and culture, Hibiya is a great location for shopping complex where quality stores from both Japan and overseas are gathered together.
-Among all the shops, the most eye-catching is "Restaurant TOYO Tokyo", a popular restaurant from Paris that it is difficult to make reservations, and this is their first time to opened in Japan.
+Among all the shops, the most eye-catching is "Restaurant TOYO Tokyo", a popular restaurant from Paris that it is difficult to make reservations, and this is their first time to open a branch in Japan.

 After working at "Jean Moulin", a French Restaurant in Kobe, the owner chef Toyomitsu Nakayama went to France to work not only at French restaurants but also at Japanese restaurants in Paris.
-He was then recognized by the world-famous Japanese designer Kenzo Takada and now he also works as Takada's personal chef.
-He opened "Restaurant TOYO Tokyo" in Paris in 2009, and established his reputation through his original French-and-Japanese cooking style that derived from his unique training experiences.
+He was then recognized by the world-famous Japanese designer Kenzo Takada and now also works as Takada's personal chef.
+He opened "Restaurant TOYO Tokyo" in Paris in 2009 and established his reputation through his original French-and-Japanese cooking style that derived from his unique training experiences.